jgoodson/fire-cb-2021-training/content/phylo1_module/intro1.md

 The NCBI has extensive databases for many, many ares of biology ranging from genome sequence ([RefSeq](https://www.ncbi.nlm.nih.gov/refseq/), [GenBank](https://www.ncbi.nlm.nih.gov/genbank/)), to experimental data ([SRA](https://www.ncbi.nlm.nih.gov/sra), [GEO](https://www.ncbi.nlm.nih.gov/geo/), or even scientific papers ([PubMed](https://pubmed.ncbi.nlm.nih.gov/)).
 NCBI has set up a [special web interface for interacting with the viral genomes in RefSeq and GenBank](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/virus?SeqType_s=Nucleotide&VirusLineage_ss=Severe%20acute%20respiratory%20syndrome%20coronavirus%202,%20taxid:2697049).
 You should click on this final link, which should take you to a table.
 This table is the source for the genome metadata CSV file you used in module 1.
 The first genome listed (first row of the column) should have a "RefSeq" note next to the accession number.

 **Q1) An "Accession" number is a unique identifier for a particular item allowing you to *access* it from a particular database.
 An item might have more than one accession number for different databases.
 What is the RefSeq accession number for the SARS-CoV-2 reference genome?
-What data was this released to the public?**
+What date was this released to the public?**

 First, we should make a directory to do our work for this assignment.
 You can name this whatever you like or put it wherever you like.